Edward the Black Prince

 In 1360, he negotiated the Treaty of Brétigny.
-He was created Prince of Aquitaine and Gascony in 1362, but his suzerainty was not recognised by the lord of Albret or other Gascon nobles.
-He was directed by his father to forbid the marauding raids of the English and Gascon free companies in 1364.
-He entered into an agreement with Kings Peter of Castile and Charles II of Navarre, by which Peter covenanted to mortgage Castro Urdiales and the province of Biscay to him as security for a loan; in 1366 a passage was secured through Navarre.
-In 1367, he received a letter of defiance from Henry of Trastámara, Peter's half-brother and rival.
-The same year, after an obstinate conflict, he defeated Henry at the Battle of Nájera.
-However, after a wait of several months during which he failed to obtain either the province of Biscay or liquidation of the debt from Don Pedro, he returned to Aquitaine.
-Edward persuaded the estates of Aquitaine to allow him a hearth tax of ten sous for five years in 1368, thereby alienating the lord of Albret and other nobles.
+He was made Prince of Aquitaine and Gascony in 1362, but his suzerainty was not recognised by the Lord of Albret or other Gascon nobles.
+He was directed by his father in 1364 to suppress raids of the English and Gascon free companies.
+He made an agreement with Kings Peter of Castile and Charles II of Navarre, by which Peter covenanted to mortgage Castro Urdiales and the province of Biscay to him as security for a loan; in 1366, a passage was secured through Navarre.
+In 1367, he defeated Henry of Trastámara, Peter's half-brother and rival, at the Battle of Nájera.
+After waiting several months—during which, he failed to obtain either the province of Biscay, or liquidation of the debt from Don Pedro—he returned to Aquitaine.
+Edward persuaded the estates of Aquitaine to allow him a hearth tax of ten sous for five years in 1368, which alienated the Lord of Albret and other nobles.

 Prince Edward returned to England in 1371 and resigned the principality of Aquitaine and Gascony in 1372.
-He led the Commons in their attack upon the Lancastrian administration in 1376.
-He died in 1376 of dysentery and was buried in Canterbury Cathedral, where his surcoat, helmet, shield, and gauntlets are still preserved.
+He led the Commons in their attack upon the Lancastrian administration in 1376, before dying soon after.